MiaFrey/PlantingTrees/README.md

 In the World Cloud, we observe that initiatives to plant trees are active in diverse areas.
 The focus lies especially on India and the United States.
 In the following part, we continue with the assumption that the trillion trees are planted in deserts like the Sahara.
 This is crucial because the albedo of the desert is different than in other regions.

 To calculate the influence of planting trees on the worldwide albedo, we use the current albedo of the earth, the Sahara, and a forest.
-This way we can calculate the change of albedo linked to the plantation of trees (Goosse, 2010).
+This way we can calculate the change of albedo linked to the plantation of trees [[6]](#6).
 We also calculate the affected percentual surface of the earth.
-We train a predictor to calculate the temperature increase due to the albedo change based on a dataset (Parker).
+We train a predictor to calculate the temperature increase due to the albedo change based on a dataset [[11]](#11).

 We use the following formula :